 Tobacco Awareness Course

 You may take any Texas Youth Tobacco Awareness Program (TYTAP) approved through the Texas Department of State Health Services.
-You can find a more information about the classes offered through the Texas Department of State Health Services’ website.
+You can find more information about the classes offered through the Texas Department of State Health Services’ website.
 The original certificate must be submitted to the Court in person or by mail.
 NO ELECTRONIC COPIES WILL BE ACCEPTED.